 No picture of the road is complete without a portrait of where the money comes from.
 Minus a month, I haven’t worked in six years, instead spending that time with a needle in my arm.
 I’m a lab rat with dozens of studies under my belt and hundreds of pills that’ve passed through me.
 My body’s had drugs tested on it from across the Midwest on down to Texas.

 After finishing college I decided to forgo grad school and fund my travel with a few studies a year.
 I began a new lifestyle, one I enjoyed much more than academics.
 I was now free to flit about the country.
-But I never knew when a study might come and so could never plan life far ahead.
-I had trouble describing my job and lifestyle to others, and soon realized it was one incongruent with creating consistent friends and stable relationships.
-I dissected it all and chose the road.
+But I never knew when a study might come and so could never plan far ahead.
+I had trouble describing my job and lifestyle to others.
+I soon realized it was incongruent with having friends and stable relationships.
+I dissected this all and chose the road.